Polymer/tools/README.md

 }).then(() => { // ...
 ```

+In some cases you may need to whitelist 3rd party services so the Service Worker doesn't intercept them.
+For instance, to use Firebase Auth, you'll want to add the `navigateFallbackWhitelist: [/^(?!\/__auth)/]` option to your `swConfig`.

 #### addServiceWorker()

 Like `generateServiceWorker()`, but writes the generated service worker to the file path you specify in the `serviceWorkerPath` option ("service-worker.js" by default).